Different Types of Rubber Elastomers

 Compression Set

-A compression set is the amount of permanent deformation in an elastomer after exposure to a force for a specified time.
-This property is often expressed as a percentage.
 For example, a zero compression set means an elastomer returns to its initial size after removing the force.
-In contrast, a 100% compression set means the elastic material remains deformed and does not recover after removing the power.
+In contrast, a 100% compression set means the elastic material remains deformed and does not recover after removing the pressure.

 Elastomers with low compression sets are ideal for dynamic sealing applications due to constant exposure to varying levels of force.